-- All Oregon Community Solar Program subscriptions are sized in kW-AC, which refers to the portion of a community solar project that the participant subscribes to.
-For example, if a participant subscribes to 5 kW-AC of a 100 kW-AC project, then five percent of the project's total monthly generation (in kWh) would be allocated to the participant every month and the value of the associated bill credit would appear on their utility bill.
-While all participant subscriptions are sized in kW, project managers may choose to charge their participants on a \$/kW-month basis, a \$/kWh basis, or an alternative format that is contingent on approval from the Program Administrator. - Participants may not subscribe to a portion of project capacity that is expected to generate more energy than they consume annually.
+- Participants may not subscribe to a portion of the project capacity that is expected to generate more energy than they consume annually.
 If a subscription generates excess generation, the bill credits associated with the excess generation must be repaid by the participant at the end of the annual true-up period.
 For example, if a customer consumes 10,000 kWh in a year, but subscribes to a community solar subscription that produces 12,000 kWh in that year, the customer must repay the bill credits received for the excess 2,000 kWh that their subscription produces.
 Additional information on how excess bill credits are treated is included in the Program Implementation Manual. - The Program Administrator will assess subscription levels as part of the Participant verification process.
-Participant subscriptions that are expected to exceed a customer's historic average consumption will be flagged, and the Project Manager will be asked to reduce a customer's subscription size to avoid oversubscription.
-This verification process is discussed in more detail below. - Project Managers are encouraged to size subscriptions conservatively.
-While a Participant is permitted under Program rules subscribe to a share of a community solar project that is expected to generate up to 100% of their average annual consumption, a customer's actual annual generation and consumption will vary from year to year.
+Participant subscriptions that are expected to exceed a customer's historic average consumption will be flagged, and the Subscription Manager will be asked to reduce a customer's subscription size to avoid oversubscription.
+This verification process is discussed in more detail below.
+Ultimately it is up to the Subscription Manager to track participant consumption and size appropriately. - Subscription Managers are encouraged to size subscriptions conservatively.
+While a Participant is permitted under Program rules to subscribe to a share of a community solar project that is expected to generate up to 100% of their average annual consumption, a customer's actual annual generation and consumption will vary from year to year.
 A Participant may have below-average consumption in a mild-weather year, for example, and a result may oversubscribe in that year.
-To provide a positive customer experience and ensure that Participant can receive the full benefit of their subscription, the Program Administrator recommends that subscriptions not exceed 80% of a Participant's expected annual consumption.
+To provide a positive customer experience and ensure that Participants can receive the full benefit of their subscription, the Program Administrator recommends that subscriptions not exceed 80% of a Participant's expected annual consumption.